In 1887, John Bartholomew's Gazetteer of the British Isles described Hackney like this:

 Hackney through time

-Click here for graphs and data of how Hackney has changed over two centuries.
-For statistics for historical units named after Hackney go to Units and Statistics.
+Hackney is now part of HACKNEY District.
+Click here for graphs and data of how HACKNEY has changed over two centuries.
+For statistics about Hackney itself, go to Statistics.

 How to reference this page: